Catherine22/Frontend-Development/README.md

 ## AMP

 AMP, Accelerated Mobile Pages.
+You might use AMP when you need to cache your web app at CDN level.

+## Storage

+Notice, `http:mywebsite.com`, `https:mywebsite.com` and `http:mywebsite.com:8080` refer to different session/local storage.

 ## Sessions

 ### Stateful, cookie-based authentication

+1. The client sends a user authenticates to the server.
+2. The server verifies the credentials.
+3. The server creates a temporary user session.
-The client sends a user authenticates to the server, the server returns `set-cookie:session=sessionstring` within the header.
-The client then stores that cookie.
-It sends requests to the server with a new header `cookie:session=sessionstring`.
+4. The server issues a cookie with a session ID and returns `set-cookie:session=sessionstring` within the header.
+5. The client sends the cookie with each request.
+I.e., sending requests with the header `cookie:session=sessionstring`.
+6. The server validates it against the session store & grants access.
+7. When the user signs out, the server clears its session and cookie.

+For servers, each session has to be stored in server side, each user is identified by a session ID.

 ### Stateless, token-based authentication